 - Wells Fargo.

 Pursuing a career in Artificial intelligence requires hard work and dedication; however, it is a fulfilling career choice.
-Innovations which have built the world as we know it today have been fueled by AI-related designs and developments.
+Innovations that have built the world as we know it today have been fueled by AI-related designs and developments.

-Whether you’re a technology connoisseur or creative innovator, beginning a career in the AI sector can offer a great deal of satisfaction, financial and otherwise.
+Whether you’re a technology connoisseur or creative innovator, beginning a career in the AI sector can offer a great deal of satisfaction, financial, and otherwise.
 After all, creating and controlling the world around you has to have its perks.